Computer Science Jobs in USA with Visa Sponsorship

 How strong is the visa sponsorship landscape for computer science professionals?

-Computer science is one of the strongest fields for visa sponsorship in the U.S. Technology companies file the most H-1B petitions of any industry, and computer science roles consistently meet the specialty occupation requirement.
+Computer science is one of the strongest fields for visa sponsorship in the U.S. Technology companies file the most H-1B visa petitions of any industry, and computer science roles consistently meet the specialty occupation requirement.
 Major employers across tech, finance, healthcare, and virtually every industry sponsor software engineers, data scientists, and other CS professionals.
 The STEM OPT extension also provides up to 36 months of work authorization for CS graduates.

 What computer science specializations are most in demand for sponsorship?